Developing a Positive Relationship With Your New Asthma Medication

 Some of these medicines are used more than others these days.
 What your doctor prescribes for you will depend on your specific health history and status.
-It may also depend to some extent on the preferences and experience of your health care team.
+It may also depend to some extent on the preferences and experience of your healthcare team.

 Over the years, many asthma medications have been discontinued.
 This is not usually because they were deemed unsafe.
 More likely, it is because something newer and more effective has been developed.

 Give your controller medicine time to start working to its full power.
-This type of medicine doesn’t produce immediate results.
+This type of medicine doesn't produce immediate results.
 It can take days or even weeks for it to build up to therapeutic levels in your system and bring about optimal asthma control.
-So you may need to use your quick-relief inhaler more often during this interim period.
+So you may need to use your quick-relief inhaler more often during this interim period.1

 Make sure you know the correct technique for using your prescribed inhalers.
 There are different types of inhalers used for treating asthma.
 Some dispense the medicine in a fine mist, while others deliver it in a dry powder.
-Have your doctor, nurse or respiratory therapist check your technique to make sure you’re getting the right dose of medication.
+Have your doctor, nurse or respiratory therapist check your technique to make sure you're getting the right dose of medication.1

 Work with your doctor to develop a personalized Asthma Action Plan.
 An action plan is a written guide to all aspects of your asthma treatment and control, including medication.
-It will help you to recognize when asthma control is slipping and will tell you what action steps to take, including medication adjustments.
+It will help you to recognize when asthma control is slipping and will tell you what action steps to take, including medication adjustments.1

 Learn about each medication that is prescribed for you.
-When you understand the facts about your medication, including its name, dosage and mechanism of action, you are more likely to stay consistent with its use.
+When you understand the facts about your medication, including its name, dosage, and mechanism of action, you are more likely to stay consistent with its use.
 Ask questions; read the insert that comes with your prescription and seek out any answers you need.
-Also, ask your doctor what to expect and if there are any side effects to be on the lookout for.
+Also, ask your doctor what to expect and if there are any side effects to be on the lookout for.1

-It is not uncommon during the first year of treatment after an asthma diagnosis for the medication regime to change more than once.
+It is not uncommon during the first year of treatment after an asthma diagnosis for the medication regimen to change more than once.
 This may also be the case if your asthma control status changes, even after the first year.